DSEI21000-S21/project-product-price-prediction/documents/JM.md

 **C. Is it clear why the problems are important?
 Is it clear why anyone would care? ("The Why")**

 Price prediciton is a tool to get the suggeted price automatically by using a good model or algorithm.
 It is very important for business owners to make business decisions.

-**D. Is it clear why the data were chosen should be able to answer the question being asked?4
+**D. Is it clear why the data were chosen should be able to answer the question being asked?**

+The dataset is provided by Kaggle.
+The dataset includes over 100 millions rows and 8 attributes.
+It is big enough to get a representative overview of the market.

 **E. How new, non-obvious, significant are your problems?
 Do you go beyond checking the easy and obvious?